SFTtech/openage/doc/media/openage/terrain_format_spec.md

 # Terrain Format Specification

-**Format Version:** 1
+**Format Version:** 2

 The openage terrain format is a plaintext configuration file format for defining terrain textures.
-It tells the openage renderer which image resources it has to load and how textures in these resources should be displayed.
+It tells the openage renderer which texture resources it has to load and how these resources should be displayed.

 All attributes start with a defined keyword followed by parameter values.
 Some parameters have default values and are optional.
 The preferred file extension is